mytourist/api-documentation/index.md

 >To keep a clean overview of all the product you'll have.
 You can add a name and color to your categories, they only be visible for you and not for your customers.
 [Go to the documentation](product-categories.html) or jump direct to [List all product categories](product-categories.html#list-all-product-categories), [Create or update a product category](product-categories.html#create-or-update-a-product-category), [Remove a product category](product-categories.html#remove-a-product-category), [Available form parameters](product-categories.html#available-form-parameters).

 >### [PriceRates](price-rates.html)
 >Each roomtype has his own set of price rates.
 You can have as many as you want, you can create eg. weekend arrangements or long and short-stay price rates based on a small amount of criteria.
 These price rates can be connected to platforms like booking.com.
 [Go to the documentation](price-rates.html) or jump direct to ..
-[List all price rates](price-rates.html#list-all-price-rates),[Retrieve a single price rate](price-rates.html#retrieve-a-single-price-rate), [Create a price rate](price-rates.html#create-a-price-rate), [Update a price rate](price-rates.html#create-a-price-rate), [Delete a price rate](price-rates.html#create-a-price-rate).
+[List all price rates](price-rates.html#list-all-price-rates),[Retrieve a single price rate](price-rates.html#retrieve-a-single-price-rate).

 # API Endpoints (certified access only)